Has Anybody Seen My Gal (film): Plot

-Samuel helps Millie and Howard escape from a raid, which results in him being jailed.
-Harriet feels that Samuel's presence is ruining the family image, unaware of the reason he ended up in jail.
-He is supported by Dan, who wants to leave town to build a career.
-Trying to prevent Millie and Dan from disappearing out of each other's life, Samuel sets up a meeting at the cinema.
-There, an argument follows, and Millie exclaims her hatred for the family's sudden wealth.
-She is comforted by Samuel and attracts the attention of other theatre-goers, who suspect that Samuel and Millie are dating.
+When Carl takes Millie to a speakeasy one night, Samuel helps them escape from a raid and is arrested in the process.
+Dan posts Samuel's bail.
+After learning that the oldest son Howard has a $2,000 gambling debt, Samuel recovers Howard's IOU in a casino, but he is captured in another raid.
+Dan again posts Samuel's bail and announces his decision to leave Hilverton to build a career.
+Seeking to bring Millie and Dan back together, Samuel arranges a meeting at the movies, but Dan rebuffs Millie and leaves.
+As Millie tearfully expresses her hatred for the family's sudden wealth, the Pennocks see Samuel comforting Millie and assume that they are dating.

-During the ongoing social party at the Blaisdell house, Harriet overhears gossip about Millie from the cinema, and forces Millie to announce her engagement to Carl.
-Meanwhile, Charles announces he has lost his investments, which makes Samuel realize that the Blaisdells are in no position to make wise financial decisions.
-Obligated by Samuel, Norton refuses to give them a loan, after which Charles begs the Pennocks for money, but the Pennocks refuse the loan and leave, calling off Carl and Millie's engagement.
-Much to Harriet's distress, the Blaisdell family returns to their old lifestyle, and Millie and Dan get engaged again.
-At the end, Roberta reveals that 'John' has won the first prize at an art show, since she secretly entered his paintings.
-Samuel leaves the house to avoid the press and realizes that the Blaisdells now think of him as the grandfather he could have been.
+During a cocktail party at the Blaisdell house, Harriet overhears gossip about Samuel and Millie from the movie theater and forces Millie to announce her engagement to Carl.
+At the engagement party, Charles reveals that he has lost his investments, which makes Samuel realize that the Blaisdells are in no position to make wise financial decisions.
+At Samuel's behest, Norton refuses to extend them a loan, so Charles begs the Pennocks for money.
+Upon learning that the Blaisdells are broke, the Pennocks refuse the loan and leave, canceling Millie and Carl's engagement.

+Much to Harriet's distress, the Blaisdell family returns to their old lifestyle, Millie and Dan become engaged again, and Charles buys his old store.
+Roberta reveals that Samuel (whom she knows as John) has won the first prize at an art show, as she had secretly entered his paintings.
+Samuel leaves the house to avoid the press after bidding farewell to the Blaisdells, who now think of him as the grandfather that he could have been.